What attracted you to become a therapist?

 What sort of people do you usually see?

 Another interest of mine is the experiences of minority groups – training that I’ve offered has typically centred on identity and cultures – not least from having practised from The Netherlands from 2014-16.
-I find clients from minority groups seek me out.
+As such, I work with many clients from minority groups.

 What do you like about being a therapist?